 - Go Portrait - Don't forget to switch your camera to the portrait position and maybe even flip it upside down.
 Some of those abstract canyon shapes come at all angles so if you have a flip viewfinder you'll be feeling smug.

-- Use the Finger Filter – You’ll be doing lots of bracketing so use your hands and fingers to block out the brighter parts of your image so that you don’t get crazy lens flare.
-For a tutorial on how to use the Finger filter check out my ‘How to Shoot Into the Sun‘ article.
+- Use the Finger Filter - You'll be doing lots of bracketing so use your hands and fingers to block out the brighter parts of your image so that you don't get crazy lens flare.

 Don't loose your temper

 I had more than one person bang my tripod legs and ruin my shots.
 If you expect this to happen you'll be able to cope with it.
 I knew it would be something of a gong show so I was mentally prepared to deal with it.
 You'll be sharing a small canyon with 200-400 photographers over a short period of time so keep cool.
 Most people are usually respectful and quite apologetic if they ruin your shot.

 Having been there just the once I'm pretty sure I missed out on lots of other amazing photo ops.
 Here's how I would do it a second time.
 Dedicate one visit entirely to abstract photography and the other to the scenic photography.
 By doing it like that you can be in the exact OPPOSITE places to the crowds.
 While everybody is off shooting light rays you'll be on the other side of the canyon shooting up into the walls and sky to get shots like this.

 - Rain Cover - To protect your camera from dust if not weather sealed.

 - Fast Tripod - You'll need a small footprint in these close quarters